jbosstools/jbosstools-arquillian/README.md

 4) Ability to click through to resources specified as part of Shrinkwrap definition Related jira: https://issues.jboss.org/browse/JBIDE-6338

+5) The Run As Arquillian launch configuration includes the following features:

+- is actived only if there is the org.jboss.arquillian.junit.Arquillian class
+- runs only Arquillian JUnit tests
+- checks if there is exactly one implementation of the org.jboss.arquillian.container.spi.client.container.DeployableContainer interface
+- includes the Arquillian tab that enables the user to check/change the Arquillian configuration properties, select maven profiles, review/start/stop WTP servers.
+The Arquillian configuration properties are added using declarations from the arquillian.xml, arquillian.properties and the default values when instantiating the corresponding container configuration.

 The following features aren't implemented yet:

-- Arquillian launch configuration (as a new tab within the JUnit/TestNG launch configuration, probably) This will allow the user to choose an Arquillian profile and properties when launching some arquillian test.
 - validation
 It will be possible to validate if the classes/resources that are used within the test are included in the deployment as well as if the classes/resources included in the deployment exist.
 - the new Arquillian TestNG Test Case wizard